Iran votes for new president, Khamenei slams U.S. doubts

 Those hopes were dashed when Ahmadinejad was returned to office by results the reformists said were rigged.

-Human rights groups have criticised Iran for further arrests and curbs on activists and journalists ahead of Friday's poll and the disqualification of 678 people registered as candidates.
+Human rights groups have criticized Iran for further arrests and curbs on activists and journalists ahead of Friday's poll and the disqualification of 678 people registered as candidates.

 Iranian officials dispute accusations of human rights abuses and call the charges politically motivated.
 They also say elections in Iran are free, fair and democratic.